 Education for Employment has signed a cooperation agreement with Regency hotel to double their efforts to empower Saudi women in the hotel sector and support their career prospects.
 This initiative is part of both parties’ efforts to achieve Saudi Vision 2030 and support the objectives of Hyatt Hotels Corporation’s international RiseHY program.

-Six young women between the ages of 18 and 24 have already started benefiting from this cooperation through RiseHY vocational program which trains them to gain the necessary skills and capabilities to work and excel in the hotel and tourism fields.
+Six young women between the ages of 18 and 24 have already started benefiting from this cooperation through the RiseHY vocational program which trains them to gain the necessary skills and capabilities to work and excel in the hotel and tourism fields.
 While RiseHY is an international program designed to steer young men and women towards job opportunities in the hospitality sector, the agreement focuses on providing equal job opportunities in the Saudi market to promote the participation of all segments of society in the Kingdom’s economy and prosperity.